 Liquid Web's blog is full of useful tips on how to secure your infrastructure.
 Subscribe now to get the latest right into your inbox.

 Since a dedicated server is dedicated to a single client it allows for additional devices to be placed in-line with your connection that can provide security benefits.
-These devices, such as hardware firewalls or IDS/IPS (Intrusion Detection Systems/Intrusion Prevention Systems) are typically not allowed in front of any type of shared hosting environment (true shared hosting or VPS servers) because of the risk that they might interfere with traffic for another customer.
+These devices, such as hardware firewalls or IDS/IPS (Intrusion Detection Systems/Intrusion Prevention Systems) are typically not allowed in front of any type of shared hosting environment (true shared hosting vs vps hosting) because of the risk that they might interfere with traffic for another customer.

 Having a dedicated server allows you to use them without risk of affecting others while providing increased scrutiny of traffic and security for your server and the data you serve to your clients.